codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 ### Statically allocated constant data

-The best way to avoid problems with memory allocation is to avoid unnecessary memory allocation.
+The best way to prevent problems with memory allocation is to avoid unnecessary memory allocation.
 This advice might sound tricky, but there are simply many kata that require dynamic memory allocation or operation on data pointed by pointers, while it's simply not necessary and could be avoided.
 One commonly occurring example of such a situation is when a kata requires returning a pointer to a string which could be replaced by a constant.
 It seems to appear particularly often when translating kata from other languages.
 Returning a string in high-level languages is not a problem, but in C it always raises questions of who should allocate it and how it should be allocated.
 Consider replacing the string with some simpler data type (eventually aliased with a `typedef`), and/or provide some symbolic constants for available values.
-For example, if the requirement for the JavaScript version is: _"Return the string 'BLACK' if a black pawn will be captured first, 'WHITE' if a white one, and 'NONE' if all pawns are safe."_, C version should preferably provide and use the named constants `BLACK`, `WHITE` and `NONE`.
+For example, if the requirement for the JavaScript version is: _"Return the string 'BLACK' if a black pawn will be captured first, 'WHITE' if a white one, and 'NONE' if all pawns are safe."_, the C version should preferably provide and use the named constants `BLACK`, `WHITE` and `NONE`.

 <details>
     <summary>Example</summary>